VRConservation/ywabook/_build/html/_sources/4_geospatial.md

 Radar change detection analysis from Landsat 8 imagery between 2019-24.
 Imagery and analysis courtesy of USGS and Google Earth Engine.
 ```

-Water and electrical infrastructure are established among the foothills, both serving the communities in East County and the more populated communities in West County.
-Roadways (type and responsibility for maintenance) are important in access, what is treated, and who is responsible for treatment.
-Local officials, agencies, and communities want to improve forest conditions.
-Yet, they find themselves confronted by barriers.
-In Yuba County, some barriers identified are (barriers identified at a Fire Safe Council community meeting on October 9, 2024).
+Water and electrical infrastructure are established among the foothills, serving the communities in East County and the more populated communities in West County.
+Roadways (type and responsibility for maintenance) are important for access, what is treated, and who is responsible for treatment.
+Local officials, agencies, and communities want to improve forest conditions, yet they face barriers.
+In Yuba County, some barriers were identified at a Fire Safe Council community meeting on October 9, 2024.

-We wanted to visually represent risk, treatability, responsibility or partnership, and priority.
+We wanted to visually represent risk, treatability, responsibility, partnership, and priority.
 These questions led us to who and what is at risk and what their risk level is.

 For the radar analysis, we used Sentinel-1 data, with images from March 2019 and March 2024, a five-year difference.
 The backscatter was set to -0.15 and polarization to vertical horizontal, sometimes called VH.
 The VH and backscatter settings do a better job of capturing tree canopy change.
 Radar can capture imagery through clouds and smoke and gives a good measure of surface roughness or detect where trees used to be when comparing images.